MicrosoftDocs/azure-dev-docs/articles/terraform/create-azure-log-analytics-workspace.md

 ---
 title: Configure Azure Virtual Desktop using Terraform - Azure
 description: Learn how to use Terraform to configure Azure Virtual Desktop with Terraform
-keywords: azure devops terraform avd virtual desktop session host ms.topic: how-to article ms.date: 06/30/2021 ms.custom: devx-track-terraform
+keywords: azure devops terraform log analytics ms.topic: how-to article ms.date: 06/30/2021 ms.custom: devx-track-terraform
 ---

-# Configure Azure Files with Terraform
+# Create an Azure Log Analytics Workspace using Terraform

 Terraform allows you to define and create complete infrastructure deployments in Azure.
 You build Terraform templates in a human-readable format that create and configure Azure resources in a consistent, reproducible manner.
-This article shows you how to build Session Hosts and deploy to an AVD Host Pool with Terraform.
+This article shows you how to create a Log Analytics workspace using Terraform.
 You can also learn how to [install and configure Terraform](get-started-cloud-shell.md).

-Azure offers multiple storage solutions that you can use to store your FSLogix profile container.
-This article covers configuring Azure Files storage solutions for Azure Virtual Desktop FSLogix user profile containers using Terraform

 ## Prerequisites